 Scale-free Networks

 The scale-free regime of a network is defined for graphs whose degree distribution is $p(k) \propto k^{-\gamma}$ for $\gamma \in (2, 3)$.
-Which of the following properties about the resulting networks is true as $\gamma$ approaches 2?
+Which of the following properties about the resulting networks is true as $\gamma$ approaches $2$ from the right?

 a) They become indistinguishable from an Erdős–Rényi random network, because their second moment, $\langle k^2 \rangle$, decreases.